niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

       return rendered_content, rendered_instructions

-A concrete example of rendering function is presented in the next subsection.
+A concrete example of a rendering function is presented in the next subsection.
 Note however that some additional steps might be required depending on each specific case.

 Example of a rendering function
 -------------------------------